tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

 values even closer to zero, but leaves significant values unperturbed, one can approximate such an L0 regularization by iteratively solving the L1-regularized problem.
 That is exactly what the option ``reweight_max_iters`` does.
-You can find more information about it in the notes of :func:`~geonat.solvers.lasso_regression`.
+You can find more information about it in the notes of :func:`~disstans.solvers.lasso_regression`.
 Let's try it:

 .. doctest::